Taufik-Nitp/ShareDocs/README.md

-# Getting Started with Create React App
+# Live multiple docs share app made using nodeJS,material-UI,MongoDB

-# If you are new to MERN then make sure that first install all the module using npm install .
+# If you are new to MERN then make sure that first install all the module using npm install.

-# After that start react using npm start and also start the backend server usnig nodemon server.js

 #
 ![Screenshot (590)](https://user-images.githubusercontent.com/76401932/150283750-a0f82110-219e-4d52-8d80-07137f9ea3b9.png)